Tarvaris Jackson Dead, Former Seattle Seahawks Quarterback Dies In A Car Accident

 In 2016, the Seahawks released Jackson, and he faced an arrest in Florida later that year for allegedly pulling a knife on his wife.
 Ultimately the charges were dropped, and he decided to retire from the NFL.

-After leaving the NFL, the former professional quarterback began coaching at the collegiate level at Alabama State where he was the quality control and quarterback coach.
+After leaving the NFL, the former professional quarterback began coaching at the collegiate level at Alabama State, where he was the quality control and quarterback coach.
 In 2019, he began working for Tennessee State University.
 Last summer, Jackson spoke about his transition.

 “I am definitely comfortable with the NFL career I had, but, of course, there are things you wish you could have back to do again that you would do differently,” Jackson told The Tennessean last summer.
 “A lot of the things I wish that I could have back, I try to teach these guys so that they won’t go through the same thing.”